cedricbansah/Lauda/README.md

    python manage.py runserver
    ```

-6. Open your web browser and navigate to `http://localhost:8000` to access Lauda Fleet Management System.
+6. Open your web browser and navigate to `http://localhost:8000` to access Lauda.

 ## Usage